SenPei-CU/SenPei-CU.github.io/_pages/talks.md

 </figure>

 ## [Qing Yao](https://qing1101.com/)
-### Postdoctoral Research Scientist
+### Associate Research Scientist
-Dr. Qing Yao is a postdoctoral research scientist with a focus on the theories and application of complexity and network science.
+Dr. Qing Yao is an associate research scientist with a focus on the theories and application of complexity and network science.
 She is currently working on modeling infectious diseases spread and understanding the impact of human behaviour on this phenomenon.
 Prior to her current position, Qing conducted research at Beijing Normal University and Imperial College London.
 She holds a PhD in physics and a Master's degree in financial statistics.

 <figure style="float: left; margin: 0 20px -10px 0;">
     <img src='../images/ToryLynch.jpg' style='width:200px;'>